-- We celebrate our 25th anniversary with a reception hosted by Samantha Cameron at 10 Downing Street attended by patrons Julia Bradbury, Aldo Zilli, Tom Hardy and Charlotte Riley.
+- We celebrate our 25th anniversary with a reception hosted by Samantha Cameron at 10 Downing Street attended by patrons TV presenter Julia Bradbury, chef Aldo Zilli, actor Tom Hardy and actress Charlotte Riley.

 - We deliver our first clinical training events – GP study days in Manchester and Birmingham and a nurse study day in Stirling, Scotland.

 - Our volunteer programme expands rapidly to around 100 people across the UK.